quytelda/krita-panel/outline.md

 - Bundles
 - Vector Shapes

-# Vector Tools

-- Vector Tools

 # Tips & Tricks

+## Wrap-Around Mode and Multibrush Tool

+Example:

+	Use wrap around mode with the brush stabilizer to create a basic repeating pattern.

+	Clear the pattern and use the multibrush tool to create a tiling and symmetric pattern.

+## Other Tips

 - Use '/' to toggle between the two most recently used brushes.
+- Use the "ten brushes" script to add shortcuts for commonly used presets.
+- You can use the Canvas Input Settings to map tablet buttons and gestures.
 - Resize the brush using shift + drag or '[' and ']'.
 - You can save your color palettes inside a KRA file.
-- Use the "ten brushes" script to add shortcuts for commonly used presets.
-- Use colorize mask to automate coloring line art.
 - *.kra and *.bundle files are actually just Zip archives.
-- Use the mirror tools or the multibrush tool to create symmetric images.
-- Use Wrap Around mode to create tiling images.
-  - Example: Create a tiled pattern using the brush smoothing option.
 - Zoom out and click the cardinal arrows to expand the canvas.
-- Use XNOR blending to get sketches to show up on top of artwork.
 - Shortcuts can be key sequences (easier for one-hand use).
-- Use the LUT Management docker for a live grayscale view.
-- Use the Gradient Map filter to quickly change color schemes.
 - Use "Export Advanced" to export scaled versions of an image.
+- For working on pixel art, lower the pixel grid zoom threshold.
+- Use XNOR blending to get sketches to show up on top of artwork.

 # Resources and Documentation